 In addition, Kotlin doesn’t have Object

-Still, even with a bit strange approach for “object” keyword, Kotlin is much better in context of data/object anti-symmetry because it has explicit Data Classes and doesn’t promote “everything is an object” mentality.
+Still, even with the odd choice of “object” keyword, Kotlin is much better in context of data/object anti-symmetry because it has explicit Data Classes and doesn’t promote “everything is an object” mentality.

 Conclusion: